Home / Coffee Knowledge / Our performance measurement

 Example: 0.1800 kWh = 0.0150 kWh / (14:10:00 - 14:05:00) * 3600 s

-Calculation of espresso: EE = EA + EE1
+Espresso calculation: EE = EA + EE1

-Calculation Cappuccino: EC = EA + EE1 + ED1
+Cappuccino calculation: EC = EA + EE1 + ED1

-Calculation of the coffee maker protocol: EKM = EA + EE5
+Kaffeemacher Protocol calculation: EKM = EA + EE5

 Measurement without steam boiler

-Feedback and measurement standard
+Feedback and Measurement Standard

 Do you have any questions about our measurements?
 Have you already measured your own machines?
 We look forward to your feedback and comments.

-An overview of all previous power measurements (as of November 7, 2024)
+An overview of all previous power measurements